Read to your children

 Read, read, read

 iStock/squaredpixelsTry to make a little time each day to read.
 “Reading on a regular basis is tied to improved cognitive functioning throughout life because you’re always learning,” says Neuman.
 Even if you don’t stop to look up every single foreign word, chances are you can figure out their meaning based on the context they’re used in or by coming across them again down the line.
-Here's how reading can make you smarter, thinner, and happier.
+As a bonus, here's how reading fiction can make you a better person.